Philosophy. History.

 Every nüNERD topic comes in three versions — not simplified, not shortened, but fundamentally different — because a two-year-old and a nine-year-old don’t just read differently.
 They think differently.
+Built for families who teach across age ranges.
 Each version is a different kind of book: a picture book you read aloud, one you read together, and a chapter book they read on their own.

 A 24-page paperback picture book designed for the youngest listeners — illustrations carry the story, with roughly 375 words of text for reading aloud.